Skip to Content

 It’s our belief that Christmas lists take away the meaning and joy of gift giving and receiving.
 Christmas is about generosity and creating a list turns this into greed.

-Instead we celebrate the season throughout the entire month.
-Creating the focus of the season instead of listing all of our wants.
+Instead, we celebrate the season throughout the entire month, making it the focus of the season instead of listing all of our wants.

 Gift Number #1 Christmas Eve gift (P.J.’s)

-Being Puerto Rican it’s traditional that Christmas presents are actually opened on Christmas eve late at night.
+Being Puerto Rican, it’s traditional that Christmas presents are opened late at night on Christmas Eve.

 Growing up with divorced parents and in a blended family and being one of 6 children, I am sure my parents had to budget for Christmas each year as well.

-Every year growing up we received a new set of pajamas.
-From fuzzy socks to funny hooded p.j.’s this for me was always a favorite.
+Every year growing up, we received a new set of pajamas.
+From fuzzy socks to funny hooded p.j. ‘s, this was always a favorite of mine.

-We continued this tradition with our Children and our kids get a new set of pajamas every Christmas Eve.
+We continued this tradition with our Children, who get a new set of pajamas every Christmas Eve.

-This gift sometimes can be a basic pajama set or I will go all out and get the matching slippers and robe.
-It just depends on the child and what they are needing.
+This gift can sometimes be a basic pajama set, or I will go all out and get the matching slippers and robe.
+It just depends on the child and what they need.

-The kids really love the fact they get to open a gift on Christmas Eve.
+The kids love the fact they get to open a gift on Christmas Eve.

 Gift Number # 2 Practical gift (Clothing)

-Through out the year my kids will express things they like.
-Certain cartoon characters, brands of clothing etc. Depending on the age.
+Throughout the year, my kids express things they like, such as certain cartoon characters or brands of clothing, depending on their age.

-When it comes to gift number two this gift will be something they need.
-But, it will take into consideration something they have expressed to me about what they are into.
+When it comes to gift number two, this gift will be something they need.
+However, it will also consider something they have expressed to me about what they are into.

 Think about the conversations you have had with your kids throughout the year.
-Think about what is something they talk about all the time.
+What do they talk about all the time?
 This will give you an idea of what to get.

 Gift Number #3 Something Fun (Toy/special item)

 Gift number 3 is the gift of pure joy.
-Giving them a gift they would genuinely enjoy and have possibly expressed interest in.
+Giving them a gift they would genuinely enjoy and possibly express interest in.

-Usually, this is going to be a gift my kids will be active with.
+Usually, this will be a gift my kids will be active with.

-Think sports equipment, possible toys, board games, and/or educational toy.
+Think sports equipment, possible toys, board games, and educational toys.

 Gift Number # 4 Something to read

-Reading for us holds a special place with our kids.
-It started when they were really young.
+Reading holds a special place for us and our kids.
+It started when they were young.
 We use(d) the program 1000 books before kindergarten.
 We read, on average, 2-3 books at night before bed.

 Each child will get a book to add to their library.